-National Organization for Albinism and Hypopigmentation (NOAH) Awards Inaugural Grants to Fund Albinism Research
+National Organization for Albinism and Hypopigmentation (NOAH) Research Program Announces 2023 Grant Recipients

-East Hampstead, NH – March 15, 2022 – The National Organization for Albinism and Hypopigmentation (NOAH) is pleased to announce the award of research grants totaling $125,000, presented to three institutions conducting albinism research.
+East Hampstead, NH – June 27, 2023 – The National Organization for Albinism and Hypopigmentation (NOAH) is pleased to announce the award of research grants totaling $125,000, presented to four institutions conducting albinism research.
 This funding is provided through the NOAH Research Program, established in 2021, to support and fund patient-centered research that leads to developing a greater understanding of albinism.
 In 2023, the NOAH Research Program expanded its focus of research priorities to include both vision/the visual system as it relates to albinism and dermatology as it relates to albinism.

 NOAH’s Research Program accepted grant applications for two funding categories – Established Researcher Program Grant and Pilot/New Innovations Program Grant.
 The Established Researcher Program Grant was intended to provide bridge funding for or support the expansion of existing projects from established researchers.
 The Pilot/New Innovations Program Grant was intended to provide funding to generate pilot data for new projects led by junior or established researchers.
 Upon thorough review of all applications, four Established Researcher Program Grant applicants were selected to receive 2023 NOAH Research Program funds at either a $50,000 or $25,000 level.

-NOAH’s Research Program anticipates annual funding opportunities.
+NOAH’s Research Program anticipates future funding opportunities.
 Research priorities, eligibility requirements, and application deadlines will be posted on the NOAH website at www.albinism.org/research/.

 About the National Organization for Albinism and Hypopigmentation